Philip W. McClure, PT, PhD, FAPTA

 Chris J. Main, M.A., M.Phil., Ph.D., C.Psychol.
 F.B.Ps.S.

-Chris Main is a professor of clinical psychology in the Arthritis Research Campaign National Primary Care Centre at Keele University in Staffordshire, Great Britain, as well as former co-chair of the Wellbeing in Work partnership.
+Chris Main is Professor Emeritus of clinical psychology in the Keele University in Staffordshire, Great Britain, as well as former co-chair of the Wellbeing in Work partnership.
+An expert in the biopsychosocial approach to pain management and managing pain in the workplace, he helped develop the United Kingdom’s first pain management program specifically for low back pain.

 Lori Michener, PT, PhD, ATC, SCS, FAPTA